 - Our soothing aloe vera formula effectively removes self-tan and leaves skin feeling soft and smooth post-removal

 - ✔️REVITALIZE YOUR SKIN PRIOR TO YOUR SUNLESS TANNING SESSIONS: The Bronze Tan self tan exfoliator and tan remover glove prepares your skin for an even and streak-free tan.
-This glove works by removing dry and dead skin cells and any old self tan residue.
+This tan exfoliating mitt works by removing dry and dead skin cells and any old self tan residue.
 Use our exfoliate mitt before to your self-tanning session for best results!

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.